fuzzblackbox/fuzzblackbox.github.io/_tabs/categories.md

 ---
 title: "Categories"
 layout: "categories"
-icon: fas fa-folder
+icon: fas fa-folder  # Optional: If your theme uses icons
-order: 1
+order: 1             # Determines the order in the navigation bar
 ---